briancurt/encrypted-dns-proxy/README.md

 `docker run --rm -p 53:53/tcp -p 53:53/udp briancurt/encrypted-dns-proxy`

 If instead of using the default (and recommended) port 53 you want to have the proxy on a different port, and thus use the `-p` flag, don't forget to expose the corresponding ports at container run time.
 The same applies if you want to use a different CA bundle through the `-c `  flag, please mount the host disk with the right file(s).
-You can use [Cloudflare's 1.1.1.1](https://developers.cloudflare.com/1.1.1.1/dns-over-tls/) (default) or any other DNS provider that supports TLS by passing the `-d` flag.
+You can use the default DNS, or use any other server that supports TLS by passing the `-d` flag.